p4535992/combatdetails/README.md

 This module was made by Ken L. This repo is only used to handle upkeep for future FVTT versions.

-## Installation Instructions

-Copy https://raw.githubusercontent.com/smilligan93/combatready/master/module.json into the module installer inside foundry when it asks for the manifest.

-OR

-Simply create a folder named 'combatready' in public/modules and git clone this repository there.
-Makes it easy to pull updates in the future.

-OR

-Download the zip, create a folder in Data/modules called 'combatready' and extract the contents of "combatready-master.zip" there.

 ## [Changelog](./changelog.md)

 ## Issues